 Tesla Cybertruck

-The price for the pick-up truck itself is set to be between $40,000 (£33,000) and $70,000 (£57,000) in the US.
-However, it’s uncertain whether the Cybertruck will even come to the UK, and Tesla is not (at the time of writing – March 2023 – accepting UK deposits on it.
+US prices for the pick-up truck itself are set at $57,000 (£45,000) for the Rear-Wheel Drive version, $76,000 (£60,000) for the All-Wheel-Drive and $96,000 (£76,000) for the Cyberbeast.
+However, it’s uncertain whether the Cybertruck will even come to the UK, and Tesla is not (at the time this article was last updated in July 2024) accepting UK deposits on it.
 There are rumours that the UK may get a smaller version instead.
-If the Cybertruck does come to Europe, expect it to be 2024 before customers see deliveries.
+If the Cybertruck does come to Europe, expect it to be 2025 at the earliest before customers see deliveries.

 Tesla Roadster